 “People don’t know how to navigate the system.
 They don’t know their rights,” says Danielle Pollack, a social worker and founder of Equinoxe, a Montreal health-care-management company with a focus on geriatric care.
-A 2013 report by the Heart and Stroke Foundation found that during the last 10 years of life—when we deal with higher levels of disability and illness—our health is at its worst.
+A 2013 report by Heart and Stroke found that during the last 10 years of life—when we deal with higher levels of disability and illness—our health is at its worst.
 It’s also when our care costs are at their highest.
 Still, an RBC poll showed that 83 per cent of seniors would prefer to pay for home care as needed, rather than move into a seniors’ residence, long-term care facility or with relatives when their health takes a dip.

 To prepare, speak with your doctor as soon as possible about pre-existing medical conditions and services you may need as you age, such as support to deal with diabetes, arthritis or depression.
 You’ll also need to have some serious discussions with family members and a financial adviser as part of that planning process.
 For instance, you might want to leave your house to your kids, or perhaps you’ll need to rely on them for help.
-The federal government has a useful checklist to help people organize to age in place.
+The federal government has a useful checklist to help people organize aging in place.
 It helps you assess how prepared you are in nine different areas of your life, such as your health, home, finances and transportation.

 A few simple changes can keep your home comfortable as you age, says Dr. Roger Wong, clinical professor of geriatric medicine at the University of British Columbia.
 “The essence is to make sure we maintain safety and quality of life,” says Wong.
 He points out that falls are the leading cause of injury-related hospitalizations among Canadian seniors, as 20 to 30 per cent of people over 65 fall each year.
 Even a simple tumble can cause a broken hip, leading to disability and loss of independence.